mgr-inz-rafal/tx_processor/README.md

 The system works with a couple of assumptions.

 - Balances can never be negative.
-There is a type that ensures this.
 - Account which is `locked` can not process any transactions.
 - Only `Deposit` transactions can be disputed.
 - Single transaction can be put under dispute again, even if it was disputed previously.